-- 1) The City plans to ensure beneficiaries of CDBG funded housing programs meet the definition of low/mod income.
-This may be through documenting that beneficiaries assisted throughout the City have low/mod income, or when located in the NRSA, 51% of the beneficiaries are low/mod income. - 2) Most Economic Development projects will either serve low/mod income areas by census tract or block group, be located in a census tract or block group with poverty level greater than 20% (or 30% if including Central Business District), create or retain employment of which 51% will be held by or made available to low-to-moderate income individuals or assist a low-to-moderate income microenterprise development.
+- Ensuring all CDBG funded housing beneficiaries meet the definition of LMI, or when located in the NRSA, 51% of the beneficiaries are LMI. - The City will identify an infrastructure project within a service area that was determined to have more than 51% LMI households.
+This project will be consistent with the City's Capital Improvement Plan, but not accomplished without the CDBG commitment. - Most Economic Development projects will either serve LMI areas by census tract or block group, be located in a census tract or block group and poverty level greater than 20% (or 30% if including Central Business District), create or retain employment of which 51% will be held by or made available to LMI individuals or assist a LMI microenterprise development.